wrybread/ESP32ArduinoRenogy/README.md

 ## Notes on the Code

-There's a struct that holds all the info from the charge controller.
+There's a struct that holds all the data from the charge controller.
 A look at the struct shows what data that is:

 ```
 struct Controller_data {